FUCK! Hollywood really IS a Four Letter Word!

 Fuck!
 What the fuck did you say?
 Can you fucking believe that?
 That fucking bitch!
 What the fuck?
 No fucking way?
 Go fuck yourself.
 What a fucker.
 That’s so fucked up.
 Fucking funny dude!
 Fuck him!!
 Fuck her!!!
 Fuck…..

-For example “Where the fuck is Boss?” usually was from a panicked manager who had an important deal that needed Boss’s immediate attention.
-Whereas, “No fucking way” could either be a sign of indignation and a strong desire to not do something, or it could be followed by a laugh or sigh, showing the obvious implausibility of a certain scenario.
-For example: Guess who was at lunch with so and so at Spago on Friday?…..
-“No fucking way”… could either be followed by a shocked facial expression to convey shock and disbelief, or by a small laugh or giggle that was meant to undermine or show the ridiculousness of the situation.
+For example, “Where the fuck is Boss?” usually was from a panicked manager who had an important deal that needed Boss’s immediate attention.
+Whereas, “No fucking way” could either be a sign of indignation and a strong desire to not do something, or it could be followed by a laugh or a sigh, showing the obvious implausibility of a certain scenario.
+Okay, so I bet you are rubbing your head right now trying to figure out what I’m talking about.

 - My mother still lives in Canada, where it’s fucking cold!

 - Where people are really just so fucking nice and polite that I don’t think my Mom will ever really be able to fucking relate to fucking fucked up Hollywood!
 Nor, does she want to.

 - And that’s okay because….she is the best fucking mom ever!